Exploit-Master12/RigTools-2.0/README.md

  **THIS ONLY WORKS FOR CHROMEBOOK,NO WINDOWS OR ANYTHING***
  ***THE ULTIMATE RIGTOOLS GUIDE***
-**Rigtools** is an exploit that allows users to run code on extensions, disable extensions, and basically do whatever they want with an extension as long as it has the correct permissions.***IT IS PATCHED ON ALL CHROME VERSIONS 133 AND HIGHER*** =-( 😧
+**Rigtools** is an exploit that allows users to run code on extensions, disable extensions, and basically do whatever they want with an extension as long as it has the correct permissions.***IT IS PATCHED ON ALL CHROME VERSIONS 133 AND HIGHER*** =-( But not anymore,'cause I unpatched it! (wink)😧

 ### How do you use it?